 The number of a filter is an indication of both the shape and the size of the filter.
 You absolutely must use the correct filter size and shape for your machine as different coffee machines need different filter size and shape.
-To aid your machine in being more efficient and better quality coffee you need to use the correct filter.
+To aid your machine in being more efficient and better quality coffee, you need to use the correct filter.

 Often it is stated on your machine somewhere which filter you should use.

 Normally, a #2 filter is for use with a machine of 2 to 6 cup capacity or of 1 to 2 cup non-electric coffee makers.
-Usually, a size #4 coffee filter is for use with a coffee machine that is much larger of 8 to 12 cup coffee machines.
+Usually, a size #4 coffee filter is for use with a coffee machine that is much larger than 8 to 12 cup coffee machines.

 What Is The Difference Between Bleached And Unbleached Coffee Filters?